TristanCopley/photoboard_v1/README.md

 | 9 | N/A | N/A| N/A | :x: Incomplete |
 | 10 | N/A | N/A | N/A | :x: Incomplete |
 | 11 | N/A | N/A| N/A | :x: Incomplete |

-## Project History:
-This project begun at the start of Del Norte's third trimester.
-Written in pure HTML, CSS, and JavaScript, our project started from nothing but a blank slate.
-We are aiming for extreme quality and speed.
-We are using a web bundler called Webpack to make our code even more effecient.

 ## Contributors:
 Team Member | Tristan | Valen | Ian | ??? |